 Also, some of the subwoofers available in the market will recreate bass much lower than 20 Hz.
 Because this is much lower than the audible range, such subwoofers may not give you a good listening experience.

 The ideal frequency to tune your subwoofer box is 35Hz, as frequencies below this value do not experience lower frequency extension.
 Besides, lower frequencies require more power to reproduce.
 In addition, the frequencies around 35 HZ easily pass through walls making a significant impact in the surrounding rooms.

-Before you tune that subwoofer, however, you need to consider some factors to give quality and sweet sound.
+Before you tune that subwoofer, however, you need to consider some factors to give quality sound.
 We have discussed some of these factors below.

-Before tuning to your desired frequency level, experts’ advice is that you mind the location of your subwoofer box.
+Before turning to your desired frequency level, experts’ advice is that you mind the location of your subwoofer box.
 This will be the determinant of your audio quality.

 · Crossover Frequency

 The crossover frequency is the frequency from which a subwoofer starts to play bass notes, and thus your crossover frequency should be put where your speakers begin to roll.
 You can check this on your subwoofer for specifications.
 It is made available in modern subwoofers.

 To achieve an acoustic and quality sound, give much consideration to the size of the area where you want to install your subwoofer, especially if it is a sealed subwoofer.